This article was last updated on Jan. 13, 2023.

 It’s easy to let your imagination run wild, especially if you haven’t given virtual visits — also known as telehealth services — a try yet.
-But a virtual doctor is just like any other board-certified physician — you just receive treatment via a video call from your phone, tablet or computer
+But a virtual doctor is just like any other board-certified physician — you just receive treatment via a video call from your phone, tablet or computer.

 And as it turns out, virtual doctors can play a huge part in your mental health, in addition to your overall health.

-How can a virtual doctor treat your mental health?
+How a virtual doctor treat your mental health

-According to the Centers for Disease Control and Prevention (CDC), more than 50 percent of people in the U.S. will be diagnosed with a mental illness External Site or disorder at some point in their lives.
-And, based on a recent Blue Cross® Blue Shield® Health of AmericaSM Report External Site, six out of the top ten conditions impacting the millennial generation are behavioral conditions impacting mental and emotional well-being.
+According to the Centers for Disease Control and Prevention (CDC), more than 50 percent of people in the U.S. will be diagnosed with a mental illness External Site or disorder at some point in their lifetime.
+And, based on a Blue Cross® Blue Shield® Health of AmericaSM Report External Site, six out of the top ten conditions impacting the millennial generation are behavioral conditions related to mental and emotional well-being.

-Yet, more than 70 percent of people External Site with mental health conditions don't seek help.
+Yet, more than half of adults with a mental illness do not receive treatment External Site, according to Mental Health America.
 From shame to lack of access many people find it can be challenging to reach out for help Opens New Window, but it doesn’t have to be.

 Is seeing a virtual doctor the best option for my mental health?